 For further information, read our blog "Process Optimisation: 5 Key Areas to Focus On."

 Having a physical document is understandably reassuring and we know from experience employees can be reluctant to remove them all together.
 Making a change from a process that’s been in place for years can be daunting, but if it’s beginning to cause more problems than fix, it needs to be optimised.

 At DocTech we don’t suggest that all paper is removed, but to identify where the reliance on it can be reduced.
-Reducing paper-based processes will offer immediate cost savings in both print, paper and time as well as improving your data security and streamlining operations.
+Reducing office paper waste and paper-based processes will offer immediate cost savings in both print, paper and time as well as improving your data security, preventing data loss and streamlining operations.